Cass. civ., Ord. n. 15296 of 2024: Civil Liability and Defamation

-The recent ruling by the Supreme Court, No. 15296 of 2024, provides significant insights into the relationship between civil and criminal liability in cases of unfounded complaints.
-The decision addresses a dispute between C.C., who was acquitted of charges of defamation and slander, and the plaintiffs A.A. and B.B., who were ordered to compensate him.
-This is an emblematic case that highlights the rights and duties of those who seek justice.
+The recent order of the Court of Cassation, no. 15296 of 2024, offers important insights into the relationship between civil and criminal liability in cases of unfounded complaints.
+The decision intervenes in a dispute between C.C., acquitted of charges of defamation and slander, and the plaintiffs A.A. and B.B., ordered to compensate him.
+This is an emblematic case that highlights the rights and duties of those who resort to justice.

 Relevant Legal Principles

-• The criminal acquittal does not have res judicata effect in the civil compensation process, unless it states that the act does not exist.
+• A criminal acquittal does not have res judicata effect in a civil compensation proceeding, unless it states that the act did not occur.

-• The civil judge has the freedom to assess the evidence and may consider the acts of the criminal process as indications for the decision.
+• The civil judge has the freedom to assess evidence and can consider the acts of the criminal proceedings as indications for the decision.

-• It is possible to seek compensation for defamation even in the absence of a definitive criminal ruling, as long as the elements constituting the offense are present.
+• Compensation for defamation can be claimed even in the absence of a final criminal conviction, provided that the constituent elements of the tort are met.

-Liability for defamation arises when the complaint is made with intent, meaning with awareness of the falsity of the reported facts.
+Liability for defamation arises when the complaint is filed with intent, i.e., with awareness of the falsity of the reported facts.

 Conclusions

-The ruling of the Supreme Court No. 15296 of 2024 represents an important reference point for civil and criminal law.
+The Cassation ruling no. 15296 of 2024 represents an important reference point for civil and criminal law.
 It clearly establishes that the burden of proof in cases of defamation lies with the complainant, and that the absence of a criminal conviction does not preclude the possibility of obtaining compensation.
-This judicial orientation emphasizes the protection of the rights of those who suffer unjustified complaints, highlighting the importance of responsible use of lawsuits.
+This jurisprudential trend emphasizes the protection of the rights of those who suffer unjustified complaints, highlighting the importance of responsible use of legal actions.

 Bianucci Law Firm